Jan 17 - Jun 21, 2026

 comprehensive

-Seasoned facilitators Lydia Violet Harutoonian and Adrián Villaseñor Galarza will lead an in-depth training for facilitating the “Work that Reconnects (WTR),” Joanna Macy’s experiential group work that has helped thousands find clarity of vision and emotional sanctuary while living through this precious and precarious moment on our planet.
+Seasoned facilitators Lydia Violet Harutoonian, Adrián Villaseñor Galarza, and Rebekah Hart will lead an in-depth training for facilitating the “Work that Reconnects (WTR),” Joanna Macy’s experiential group work that has helped thousands find clarity of vision and emotional sanctuary while living through this precious and precarious moment on our planet.

 This program will give you the tools to guide others through the WTR framework while also deepening your personal growth.
 Whether you’re an experienced facilitator or just beginning, this course will help you build confidence, develop practical skills, and create a personal roadmap for leading this work.